-1. Will we still go diving or snorkelling if it is raining?
+1. Will we still go diving or snorkeling if it is raining?

 The quick answer is “yes”.
-The longer answer for why rain does not ‘stop play’ when scuba diving or snorkelling in the tropical waters of Sabah:-
+The longer answer for why rain does not ‘stop play’ when scuba diving or snorkeling in the tropical waters of Sabah:-

 - It is still safe to snorkel and dive when it’s raining.

-- You get wet in the sea when snorkelling or diving, you are not going to get any wetter if it rains.
+- You get wet in the sea when snorkeling or diving, you are not going to get any wetter if it rains.

-- The marine life doesn’t care if it rains and will still be there to see as you enjoy your scuba diving or snorkelling activity.
+- The marine life doesn’t care if it rains and will still be there to see as you enjoy your scuba diving or snorkeling activity.